tmd-lab/tmdsimpy/README.md

 The command line argument `-meso 1` can be changed to `-meso 0` to run the simulation with a flat interface instead.
 While `brb_epmc.py` is running, you can look at a summary of the current results in the file `results/brb_epmc_meso_sum.dat` or `results/brb_epmc_flat_sum.dat` for with and without mesoscale topology respectively.

-The results can then be checked against the published reference data by running
+The results can then be checked against the published reference solution by running
 ```
 python3 compare_brb_epmc.py -meso 1 # use same value of -meso input argument
 ```